ltgcgo/scope/README.md

   * `registry.js` - Scope server for serving peer information.
   * `edge.js` - Scope client for automatically managing edge configurations.
   * `browser.js` - Allows debugging directly from the browser.
+3. Configure the root server and the edge clients respectively.
+See `/examples` for examples.
-3. If the current user can modify WireGuard settings, execute the scripts via `deno run --allow-read --allow-net --allow-run`.
+4. If the current user can modify WireGuard settings, execute the scripts via `deno run --allow-read --allow-net --allow-run`.

 ## Configuration Syntax
 `browser.js` doesn't require any configuration file.